 The tour begins with a scenic flight to Paro International Airport then heads to the capital city of Thimphu.
-At Thimphu, your sightseeing tour on the next day takes you to the wonderful monasteries, preserves, and dzongs.
-The King’s Memorial Chorten established in dedication to the third king of Bhutan, School of Arts and Crafts and National Institute of Traditional Medicine which are significant economic sites, also fall as a part of the tour.
+At Thimphu, your sightseeing tour the next day takes you to the great monasteries, preserves, and dzongs.
+The King’s Memorial Chorten was established in dedication to the third king of Bhutan, School of Arts and Crafts, and National Institute of Traditional Medicine, which are significant economic sites and fall as a part of the tour.
 You will visit the tall bronze statue of Sakyamuni Buddha at the Buddha Dordenma and then head to the Motithang Takin Preserve, a wildlife reserve for the national animal of Bhutan, Takin.
 You can also visit the Tashi Chhoedzong in the northern end of the city.

 The next day’s tour takes you to Punakha, passing through the Dochula pass.
-From the pass, you get to observe the views of the amazing mountains and the highest peak, Gangkar Puensum as well.
+From the pass, you get to observe the views of the amazing mountains and the highest peak, Gangkar Puensum.
 On the way, you can also visit the Chimi Lhakhang/The Fertility Temple by crossing the green fields of Metisha village.
-You will visit the olden office of the kind and administrative building of the government of Bhutan, at Punakha.
+You will visit the olden office of the kind and administrative building of the government of Bhutan at Punakha.

-You will be driven to the religious heartland of Bhutan at Bumthang on the nest day.
-The drive is long, but it takes you to the Yathra factory in the Chummey valley where you can watch the women weaving wool on the wooden looms.
-From there you will continue your drive and transfer to your hotel.
+You will be driven to the religious heartland of Bhutan at Bumthang on the next day.
+The drive is long, but it takes you to the Yathra factory in the Chummey valley, where you can watch the women weaving wool on the wooden looms.
+From there, you will continue your drive and transfer to your hotel.

-On the next day, you will take a drive through Ura pass and visit the Ura village to enjoy the annual Ura Yakchoe festival.
-This is the main highlight of your trip as you get to hear about the ancient mythology of how a lama left a sack with a relic’s statue on a women’s door, which has since been worshipped at the Ura Festival.
+The next day, you will drive through Ura pass and visit the Ura village to enjoy the annual Ura Yakchoe festival.
+This is the main highlight of your trip as you get to hear about the ancient mythology of how a lama left a sack with a relic’s statue on a women’s door, which has worshipped at the Ura Festival.
 You can intermingle with the locals who have been dressed in their fineries to enjoy the mask dance, folk songs, and other celebrations in the streets and courtyards of the Ura Lhakhang.

 The next day’s tour will take you on a sightseeing tour to Bumthang.
-You will visit the castle of the white birds; Jakar Dzong, and one of the oldest temples of Jambay Lhakhang.
-The tour continues to Kurjey Lhakhang where the cave is believed to have the imprint of spiritual leader, Guru Rimpoche, from his meditation visit.
+You will visit the white birds, Jakar Dzong, and one of the oldest temples of Jambay Lhakhang.
+The tour continues to Kurjey Lhakhang, where the cave is believed to have the imprint of spiritual leader Guru Rimpoche from his meditation visit.
 You can also visit the Tamshin Lhakhang built by the saint, Pema Lingpa.
 All these places of worship are architecturally mesmerizing and have a serene ambiance.

 From thereon, the next day’s scenic flight will take you to the valley town of Paro.
 In Paro, you can visit one of the largest monasteries of Rinpung Dzong.
 You can also visit Kyichu Lhakhang’s oldest temple Jowo and all the other temples located within the vicinity.
-On the next day, you can visit the Paro Taktsang/Tiger’s Nest Monastery by taking a vigorous hike uphill.
+The next day, you can visit the Paro Taktsang (Tiger’s Nest Monastery) by taking a vigorous hike uphill.
 There you can visit the caves where Guru Rimpoche, as per the Bhutanese myth, flew on a tiger’s back and landed for a long meditation.
 After visiting the interconnected temples and monasteries, you can head back to the Paro streets and stroll around in the evening.
 The remarkable tour ends on the ninth day with a short drive to the Paro International Airport for final departure homewards.

 Your international arrival in Bhutan is through a flight that lands at the Paro International Airport.
 It is the only international airport in Bhutan and perhaps the most exciting and adventurous flight in the world.
-Even as you land at the airport, you will be surrounded by progressing green hills, and be astounded by the architectural splendor of the airport building.
-Upon your arrival, you will be welcomed by our representatives and after lunch, driven to Thimphu, the capital of Bhutan.
+Even as you land at the airport, you will be surrounded by progressing green hills and be astounded by the architectural splendor of the airport building.
+Upon your arrival, you will be welcomed by our Bhutanese guide and, after lunch, driven to Thimphu, the capital of Bhutan.

 On this day, you will be taking a tour around Thimphu city to visit some of the most celebrated cultural, architectural, and economic landmarks.

 King’s Memorial Chorten is situated in proximity to your hotel.
-Also called the National Memorial Chorten, it is located in Doeboom Lam and built-in 1974 to honor the third King, Jigme Dorji Wangchuk.
-It is also known as ‘the most visible religious landmarks in Bhutan’ due to its prime location.
+Also called the National Memorial Chorten is located in Doeboom Lam and built-in 1974 to honor the third King, Jigme Dorji Wangchuk.
+It is also known as ‘the most visible religious landmark in Bhutan’ due to its prime location.
 It does not contain any human remains, unlike other stupas.